Perth-Artifactory/training/lasers/training_checklist.md

 * How to download files to the laser
 * Accurate and inaccurate time estimates

 A demonstration file can be found [here](./flex%20logo%20TRAINING.dxf) or in `\\filer\shared\Resources\Laser\Training`.
+The file labelled "TRAINING" is broken in the following ways:

-The files labelled as "training" have a broken vector on the first letter of Artifactory that will need to be joined before it can be engraved.
+  * A broken vector on the first letter of Artifactory that will need to be joined before it can be engraved.
+  * The size of the design is unreasonably large.
+  * There is an extra line crossing the "s" in makerspace.
 </details>

 * **Turn the laser on at the wall**